kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 When TLS is enabled but `caCert` is not set, the sidecar uses the [autodetected OS-specific CA](https://github.com/kumahq/kuma/blob/aba6518fca65bc7ab52e5328eb686a51a6f98a53/app/kuma-dp/pkg/dataplane/certificate/cert.go#L12).
 The user can override the default CA by setting the path in the environment variable `KUMA_DATAPLANE_RUNTIME_DYNAMIC_SYSTEM_CA_PATH` for the sidecar.

 ### DNS setup

+For clients that the hostname is not fully known in advance please take a look at [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).

 To be able to access `MeshExternalService` via a hostname you need to define a [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) with a `meshExternalService` selector.